If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Germs are everywhere — let’s learn all about them.

-Consider this a flash lesson in microbiology.
-We’ve compiled a list of 15 germs and bacteria facts and statistics that will have you in the know in no time.
+Consider this your flash lesson in microbiology.
+We compiled a list of 15 germs and bacteria facts and statistics to get you up to speed.

-We’ll walk you through facts, myths, warnings, and more.
-Before you know it, you’ll be a germ expert.
-Keep reading for more information.
+We will walk you through the truth behind common myths, surprising stats, and hygiene tips.
+Before you know it, you will be a certified germ expert.
+Keep reading to learn what is really crawling on your surfaces.

 15 Key Germs and Bacteria Facts and Statistics